airpick/studyNotes/Code/Web/htmlNotes.md

 The `<div>` tag defines a division or a section in an HTML document.
 The `<div>` element is often used as a container for other HTML elements to style them with CSS or to perform certain tasks with JavaScript.
 `<div>` is most likely the most used element of all HTML.

-#### 3.1.14 Class `class=""`
-While not an element, this attribute is essential for aiding in the application of CSS.
-CSS can easily target classes to apply thematic changes to many different objects in a page in a manner more independent of the elements chosen.

-This helps to add a great deal of customization and efficiency to the appearance of a website.

 ### 3.2 Forms and Interactive Elements
 #### 3.2.1 Form `<form>` `</form>`